 Loan: must be repaid with interest

 For parents of dependent undergraduate students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required.
-Interest rate is 6% for loans first disbursed on or after July 1, 2017, and before July 1, 2018, and fixed for the life of the loan
+Interest rate is 5.30% for loans first disbursed on or after July 1, 2020, and before July 1, 2021, and fixed for the life of the loan; visit StudentAid.gov/interest for latest information on interest rates.

 Maximum amount is cost of attendance minus any other financial aid student receives.
+If a parent of a dependent student is denied a Direct PLUS Loan, the dependent student becomes eligible for additional Unsubsidized loans up to the maximums for an Independent Student.
 For details and updates, visit StudentAid.gov/plus

 WHO IS ELIGIBLE FOR AID?